Debugging Bets

 First Test

-Although H1 was unlikely (and therefore I probably wasn’t going to learn much) it was really easy to test.
-All I needed to do was try the curl command again with a deliberately broken token.
-What would the message be?
-What came back was a 401 error - unauthorised.
-So it definitely wasn’t H1, because the error message was different.
+was unlikely (and therefore I probably wasn’t going to learn much) it was really easy to test.
+All I needed to do was try the curl

 Second Test

-H6 / H7 were a fairly easy thing to check.
+were a fairly easy thing to check.
 I could fire up the server locally and test the code there.
 I did this and discovered the certificate problem persisted.
 I tinkered around a bit with the code, and eventually, it went away.
-Instead, I got the curl “not able to obtain session” error message.
+Instead, I got the curl

 So, although I did have an issue with certificates, it wasn’t the main problem, just a side-show.
-H6 was now ruled out.
+H6

-Since the code was returning the same result locally and on the server, that really ruled out H7.
-Also H2 was ruled out, because the server ran really fast - there wasn’t time for the token to expire.
+was ruled out, because the server ran really fast - there wasn’t time for the token to expire.

 Third Test

-Down to just H3,H4 and H5.
+.
 I had definitely seen On-Behalf-Of working two weeks’ ago, but in that other app.
 A fairly quick thing to do would be to try and post the message with that other app, but it wasn't installed.
 Instead, I could try my same code out again, but using the other app's identity.
 I did this, and lo!
 I still get the “not able to obtain session” error.

 Fourth Test

-If I could use this token for an an On-Behalf-Of operation on the Symphony Server (rather than the Encryption Agent), it would prove the token was good, and rule out H5.
+If I could use this token for an an On-Behalf-Of operation on the Symphony Server (rather than the Encryption Agent), it would prove the token was good, and rule out H5

 This was another simple thing to test, since all I had to do was call a “Room Lookup” function on the Symphony Server, something that didn’t need encryption, and therefore use the Encryption Agent.
 Now, although Tables App couldn't do this (fact 4), my other app could, so I could continue with the new identity and try that.